WHAT’S THE BEST CAT FOOD?

-“Premium” labeled food is mostly based on corn or wheat which is not the best for your cat.
-This food will label “MEAT MEAL” as the primary ingredient which means the meat has been weighed only after water has been extracted.
+“Premium” labeled food is mostly based on corn or wheat within the first 5 ingredients which is not the best for your cat.
+This food will label “meat meal” or “meat”as the 1st ingredient and the rest will be based in grains, such as soy, wheat, corn.

 It is recommendable to feed your pet Super Premium types of foods.
-This means they are “meat based” and also more nutritious and good balanced, with a higher quality of proteins than “meat meal” and including a package of “vitamins and minerals” that has been designed to be more thoroughly absorbed by your pet’s body.
+This means they are meat based (defined meat and defined meal), more nutritious and good balanced, including all the essential amino acids cats need and vitamins and minerals that has been designed to be more thoroughly absorbed by your pet’s body.